JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `pluginId`
 {#patchPluginXml-pluginId}

-A unique identifier of the plugin.

-It should be a fully qualified name similar to Java packages and must not collide with the ID of existing plugins.
+A unique identifier of the plugin, which should be a fully qualified name similar to Java packages and must not collide with the ID of existing plugins.
 The ID is a technical value used to identify the plugin in the IDE and [JetBrains Marketplace](https://plugins.jetbrains.com/).
+The provided value will be assigned to the [`<id>`](plugin_configuration_file.md#idea-plugin__id) element.

 Please use characters, numbers, and `.`/`-`/`_` symbols only and keep it reasonably short.

-The provided value will be set as a value of the [`<id>`](plugin_configuration_file.md#idea-plugin__id) element.

 {style="narrow"}
 Type